ZhangZhuoSJTU/LINT/README.md

 ## Clarification

+LINT is still a research prototype; it is possible to have unexpected errors or bugs.

-It is worth noting that this repository is under active development.
+Also, note that this repository is under active development.
 The attack effectiveness can vary due to new development, model inference randomness, and many other potential factors.

 ## Contributing